I. Definitions

 - All investments must be made through pooled funds;

-- A maximum of 75% loan to value (LTV) unless insured;
+- At the fund level, a maximum of 75% loan to value (LTV);

 - No more than 5% of the mortgage portfolio and fund be invested in the mortgage of a single property or development.